Saric-Group/chromosome_clustering/README.md

 Once equilibration is completed, the restart file produced can be used to perform the production run.
 During production, the charge distribution of the Ki-67 molecules is gradually changed using the sigmoidal function described in bioRxiv 2023.11.23.568026.

+The code was originally wrote for and run with LAMMPS stable version 23.06.2022

 ## How to cite this material

 When citing this material, reference the original work and the following DOI: 10.5281/zenodo.12706119 (v1).